 - Frequency (the average number of times someone sees your ad)

 - Results (the number of times your ad received your desired outcome, such as a click or like), and

 - Cost per result (the average cost per click, video view, engagement, etc.).

 If any of these numbers are not showing the results you want to see, adjust your ad messaging, audience or placements to get your campaign back on track.

 Whether you’re looking to build your own targeted ad campaign that leverages all Facebook has to offer, or just want someone versed in the platform to offer specific solutions for maximizing your social ad budgets, Maccabee’s team of social media experts is here to help.
 Contact us today to get the conversation started.

-Jessica Petrie is an account manager at Minneapolis-based Maccabee, a strategic public relations, content marketing and online communications agency.
+Jessica Petrie is the director of digital communications at Minneapolis-based Maccabee, a strategic public relations, content marketing and online communications agency.